edina/rdss-datavault/compose/README.md

 To run the images, use `make up`.

+## Initial configuration

+Some Datavault configuration is stored in the database.
+To setup the initial database, you can run the `./configure-storage.sh` script.
+The script should display the contents of the `ArchiveStores` table.
+If it displays nothing, or an error, thje database has not yet been created.
+Try running `docker-compose stop broker` (but see *Using docker-compose directly* first) and then `make up` again.

 ### Other Commands

 Here are some other `make` commands other that may be useful when working with these`docker-compose` configurations.